Pete's Walks - Marsworth Canal Walk

 Approaching the end of the section along the Aylesbury Arm

-After about 50 minute or so, I turned left by a brick bridge over the canal, and followed a lane towards Buckden.
+After about two miles or so, I turned left by a brick bridge over the canal (the fifth road bridge I'd come to), and followed a lane towards Buckland.
 Ahead of me I could see the line of the Chiltern Hills, from Ivinghoe Beacon to my left over to Beacon Hill, Ellesborough, on the right.
-The lane crossed over the A40 dual carriageway, and I immediately took a path on the left that led through corn fields, pastures and meadows to enter Buckland by the village church.
+The lane crossed over the A40 dual carriageway, and I immediately took a path on the left which dropped down some steps and continued between a hedge and a wire fence on my left.
+The path then turned right and followed a hedge on my right through a large empty pasture, then continuing beside the hedgerow until after several hundreds yards it turned right over a stile in the hedge.
+I then crossed a couple of meadows or pastures to reach the churchyard around Buckland church.
+On leaving the churchyard by the church gate I went a few yards right to a road junction where I turned left.

 The lane to Buckland, with the wooded Aston Hill in the background.